CoBr8/discord_bot/README.md

 ## Visuals

 Screenshots or terminal session GIFs can be included here if desired.
-For example, a screenshot of NickBot responding in a channel.
+For example, a screenshot of DiscordBot responding in a channel.

 ---